Cluster Configuration

 Default:null

-The ARN of a certificate in AWS to use for TLS.
+The ARN of one or more certificates in AWS to use for TLS.
 If set, this creates a

 service.beta.kubernetes.io/aws-load-balancer-ssl-cert